lightningnetwork/lnd/docs/INSTALL.md

 To send this "special" HTLC type, include the `--debugsend` command at the end of your `sendpayment` commands.
 ```
-$ lnd --simnet --debughtlc
+$ lnd --bitcoin.active --bitcoin.simnet --debughtlc
 ```

 ### Create an lnd.conf (Optional)

-Optionally, if you'd like to have a persistent configuration between `lnd` launches, allowing you to simply type `lnd --testnet` at the command line.
+Optionally, if you'd like to have a persistent configuration between `lnd` launches, allowing you to simply type `lnd --bitcoin.testnet --bitcoin.active` at the command line.
 You can create an `lnd.conf`.

 **On MacOS, located at:**
 `/Users/[username]/Library/Application Support/Lnd/lnd.conf`